canonical/cloud-init/doc/rtd/topics/cli.rst

 Current subcommands:

+ * ``net-convert``: manually use cloud-init's network format conversion, useful for testing configuration or testing changes to the network conversion logic itself.
  * ``render``: use cloud-init's jinja template render to process  **#cloud-config** or **custom-scripts**, injecting any variables from ``/run/cloud-init/instance-data.json``.
 It accepts a user-data file